altugbakan/accelerated-cpp-solutions/Section 4/README.md

 The `get_length` function is modified to accept double values and different precisions to return the maximum length of a `double` when it is converted to a `string`. `std::fixed` is used here to set the output's formatting to show fixed-point notation instead of scientific notation.
 The changes can be seen in *q04.cpp*.

 ### Q5: Write a function that reads words from an input stream and stores them in a `vector`.
 Use that function both to write programs that count the number of words in the input, and to count how many times each word occured.
+The function that reads words and stores them in a `vector` can be found in `read_words.cpp`.
+The function is similar to the `read_hw` function in the book, with the difference being that the `vector`'s type is `string` on this case.
+The program that counts the number of the words can be found in *q05-1.cpp*.
+It simply outputs the size of the vector.
+The program counting the number of the words in the input can be found in *q05-2.cpp*.
+It first sorts the `vector` to group same words with each other, to ease the counting process.

 ### Q6: Rewrite the `Student_info` structure, and the `read` and `grade` functions, so that they calculate each student's grades as part of reading the input, and store only the final grade.